 Libraries Transforming Communities

-Through LTC, ALA will help the public library profession become more focused on and skilled at convening aspirational community conversations and more innovative in transforming internal practice to support fulfillment of community aspirations, and ALA will mirror that change internally, in its own processes.
-This work will help librarians become more reflective of and connected to their communities.
-It will help libraries to build stronger relationships with local civic agencies, non-profits, funders and corporations.
-It will yield greater community investment in civility, collaboration, education, health, and well-being.
+As a result, we believe libraries will become more reflective of and connected to their communities.
+They may build stronger relationships with local civic agencies, non-profits, funders and corporations.
+And improved partnerships will yield greater community investment in civility, collaboration, education, health, and well-being.

 The greatest goal of LTC is long-term: to shift the public discourse away from prevalent past themes about libraries in crisis and toward one of libraries as agents of positive community change.
 With this in mind, ALA is committed to championing success stories of library-led community innovation; identifying efforts, changes and trends in the field; and working to amplify them to promote an exchange of information and a change in the library narrative.